Codebrahma/codebrahma.github.io/_posts/2014-01-05-Nithins-experiences-at-the-bangalore-garden-gate-ruby-conf.markdown

 In that sense, the last couple of days were immensely exciting.
 I most enjoyed bouncing product ideas off others, critiquing, being critiqued and understanding how different people approached similar problems.
 I ended up expanding my scope of thought and pushing myself to ponder about things which I wouldn't normally think about, be it because it was too trivial or too complex.

-***Did you attend the bangalore golden city ruby conf?
+***Did you attend the bangalore garden city ruby conf?
 Please share your experiences as comments below***